cpp-modificadores-acceso

 Access Modifiers in C++

-In C++ access modifiers allow controlling access to the members of a class, facilitating the handling of visibility and data protection.
+In C++, access modifiers allow controlling access to class members, facilitating the management of data visibility and protection.

 In C++, the access modifiers are public, protected, and private.
-Each of these modifiers defines a specific level of accessibility for the members of a class.
+Each of these modifiers defines a specific level of accessibility for class members.

 Access modifiers implement the principle of Encapsulation, one of the pillars of object-oriented programming.